hotosm/tasking-manager/CONTRIBUTING.md

 Sometimes it's not apparent from the code itself what it does, or, more importantly, **why** it does that.
-Good comments help your fellow developers to read the code and satisfy themselves that it's doing the right thing.
+Good comments help your fellow developers to read the code and satisfy themselves that it is doing the right thing.

 When developing, you should:

-* Comment your code - don't go overboard, but explain the bits which might be difficult to understand what the code does, why it does it and why it should be the way it is.
+* Comment your code - do not go overboard, but explain the bits which might be difficult to understand what the code does, why it does it and why it should be the way it is or where it might be improved in the future.
 * Check existing comments to ensure that they are not misleading.

 ### Committing